felix/go-migrate/README.md

 - Each migration is run in a transaction so there should be no 'dirty' state.

-- Only migrates "up".
-I have never used a "down" migration.
+- Only migrates _up_.
+Yes, just "roll forward".

 - Enables a callback function to suit whatever logging implementation you choose.